marcusoftnet/marcusoftnet.github.io/_posts/2024-02-19-do-something-small-useful-now.md

 The thing here is not that we made good changes (although we did).
 It's that we made small changes and started to do something.

-`It is in doing the work we discover the work we need to do` is another Woody Zuil quote that I love.
+`It is in doing the work we discover the work we need to do` is another Woody Zuill quote that I love.

 To conclude our journey is just one simple example of what can happen if we let people do something.
 But remember, that advice from Father ASCII: